Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Particle Markov chain Monte Carlo methods

+\begin{remark} If the conditional distribution $p(\bm{\theta} \mid \bm{x}_{T:-1}, \mathbb{D})$ is not available, other PMCMC methods, e.g., particle marginal Metropolis-Hastings sampling \cite{andrieu2010}, can be applied.
+The theory presented hereafter is not tied to a specific PMCMC method. \end{remark}

-It can be shown that the invariant distribution of both samplers is $p\left(\bm{\theta}, \bm{x}_{T:-1} \mid \mathbb{D}\right)$ and that they will asymptotically provide samples from this distribution even for a finite number of particles \cite{andrieu2010}.
+It can be shown that the invariant distribution of PG sampling and other suitable PMCMC methods is $p(\bm{\theta}, \bm{x}_{T:-1} \mid \mathbb{D})$ and that they will asymptotically provide samples from this distribution even for a finite number of particles \cite{andrieu2010}.
 Since the first samples depend heavily on the initialization and may not accurately represent the desired distribution, the first $K_b$ samples must be discarded (so-called burn-in period).
 As for all MCMC methods, no guarantees can be given regarding the length of the burn-in period.
 The samples are also correlated with samples generated immediately before and after.
 Since independent samples are desired for the intended application, additional measures must be taken to reduce the correlation.
 Several approaches are presented in the literature; see, e.g., \cite{tierney1994}.
+A straightforward and comparatively sample-efficient approach is thinning, which reduces the correlation by using only every $k_d$-th sample.
+The parameter $k_d$ should be chosen as small as possible so that few samples are discarded but large enough so that the samples are approximately independent.
+An indicator of an appropriate $k_d$ is a low auto-correlation of successive samples.

+\begin{remark} How well a PMCMC algorithm can explore the posterior distribution and how small $k_d$ can be chosen also depends significantly on the prior and the parameters of the algorithm.
+In order to reduce $k_d$ to an acceptable level, scaling the model parameters or adjusting the prior may be necessary. \end{remark}

-One option is to use $K$ separate runs of length $K_b+1$.
-Another straightforward and more sample-efficient measure is thinning, which reduces the correlation by returning only every $k_d$-th sample.
-With a burn-in period of appropriate length and a suitable measure to reduce the correlation, \mbox{PMCMC} methods generate almost uncorrelated samples from the desired distribution, justifying the following assumption \cite{tierney1994}.
+With a burn-in period of appropriate length and a suitable measure to reduce the correlation, PMCMC methods generate almost uncorrelated samples from the desired distribution, justifying the following assumption.